-Our children will nurture an enjoyment of Science through carefully planned and enthusiastically delivered learning opportunities.
+Our children will nurture an enjoyment of Science through investigating and exploring scientific topics.
+Children are horizons by having an in depth knowledge of the wider carefully planned and enthusiastically delivered learning opportunities.
 For example, through workshops, carrying out investigations and by going on trips.
 Thus, creating an intrinsic passion for Science.